-The Fund did not held any positions as at December 31, 2019 and 2018 which were greater than 5% of Net Asset Value.
+As at December 31, 2022 and December 31, 2021, the Fund did not hold any positions which are greater than 5% of Net Asset Value.

 (e) Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.